• Skip to primary navigation

 Half a blueberry muffin showing the texture on a cooling rack in front of three blueberry muffins.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Save for later

-Why not pin this recipe for blueberry muffins to one of your Pinterest boards so you can find the recipe when you need it.
+Why not pin this recipe for blueberry muffins to one of your Pinterest boards so you can find the recipe when you need it?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart on the right-hand side of the screen.